-Out-of-network providers are providers that are not in one of the networks shown above.
+Out-Of-Network providers are providers that are not in one of the networks shown above.
 Your bills will be reimbursed at a lower percentage (the out-of-network benefit level).
-This means higher cost-shares for you, as shown in the Summary Of Your Costs.

-• Some providers in Washington that are not in the Heritage network do have a contract with us.
+- Some providers in Washington that are not in the Heritage Prime network do have a contract with us.
 Even though your bills will be reimbursed at the lower percentage (the out-of-network benefit level), these providers will not bill you for any amount above the allowed amount for a covered service.
-The same is true for a provider that is in a different network of the local Host Blue.

-• There are also providers who do not have a contract with us, Premera Blue Cross Blue Shield of Alaska or the local Host Blue at all.
+The same is true for a provider that is in a different network of the local Host Blue. - There are also providers who do not have a contract with us, Premera Blue Cross Blue Shield of Alaska or the local Host Blue at all.
 These providers are called "non-contracted" providers in this booklet.
 Their covered services are based on a lower allowed amount.
 See Important Plan Information.
-"Non-contracted" providers also have the right to charge you more than the allowed amount for a covered service.
+"Non-contracted" providers have the right to charge you more than the allowed amount for a covered service.
 You may also be required to submit the claim yourself.
-See How Do I File A Claim? for details.
+See How Do I File A Claim for details.